 Department and Faculty

-The Department of Psychiatry and Psychology at Mayo Clinic is one of the largest psychiatric treatment groups in the United States, comprised of more than 80 psychiatrists and psychologists representing every aspect of psychiatric medicine.
+The Department of Psychiatry and Psychology at Mayo Clinic is one of the largest psychiatric treatment groups in the United States, comprising more than 80 psychiatrists and psychologists representing every aspect of psychiatric medicine.

 The department cares for both adults and children.
 Many staff members also conduct research and are involved in training new specialists.
 Approximately 50 residents and fellows are in training during an average year.

-More than 2000 patients with a broad age range (65–100+) are evaluated annually for geriatric psychiatry-related disorders at Mayo Clinic in Rochester.
-While most patients are treated on an outpatient basis, the department also conducts several inpatient programs within its Psychiatry Treatment Center.
+More than 3,500 patients with a broad age range (65 to 100+) are evaluated annually for geriatric psychiatry-related disorders at Mayo Clinic's campus in Rochester, Minnesota.
+While most patients are treated on an outpatient basis, the department also conducts several inpatient programs within Mayo Clinic Psychiatric Hospital.

 - Psychopharmacology consultations